Danielement321/LLM4Beginner/README.md

 ## Attention Visualization
 An example for attention map visualization is in `AttentionMap.ipynb`.
 This note book first execute context generation task and then plot the attention score for specific layer and heads.
 Currently this notebook only supports the visualization of text transformer, and support of VIT will be included in the future.
-**Important:** The visualization only supports model without flash attention.
+**IMPORTANT** The visualization only supports model without flash attention.